phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 #### Docker Tests  pts/docker
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing docker.

-#### Python Tests  pts/python
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing python.

 #### Go Tests  pts/go
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing go.